kexiZeroing/kexiZeroing.github.io/src/posts/screen-webcam-recording.md

 - choosing from different background/layout options, including audio-visualization background
 - recording the video in your browser

+> Also check an electron app [Kap](https://github.com/wulkano/Kap), which is an open-source screen recorder built with web technology.

 ### Capturing the screen
 To allow the user to capture their screen, we can use the `MediaDevices.getDisplayMedia()` method available to us on the `navigator` global in modern browsers.